JaceDeane/pokeRGBplus/TO DO.md

 ### MAPS:
 (Only interiors and dungeons left to do)

-- Route 5 -> (Saffron north entrance gate) ** Narrower gates specially for Route5/6 to Saffron

-- Vermilion City: Fan Club, NPC homes
+- Vermilion City: NPC homes

 - S.S.
 Anne: Interiors and Bow